-There are so many answers to this question.
 Turning a compost pile just once will do a whole lot more than not turning it at all.
-If you’re a total enthusiast, then, turning it every 2 or 3 days will encourage rapid composting but any more than that won’t do any more for you.
+If you’re a total enthusiast, then, turning a compost pile every 2 or 3 days will encourage rapid composting but any more than that won’t do any more for you.

-This is a good sign.
+Steam rising from a compost pile is a good sign.
 It shows that there is ‘energy’ in the mixture.
 This will be the carbon ‘browns’ getting to work.
-There has to be enough of this to balance the nitrate-rich ‘greens’ that will accumulate in the pile.
+There has to be enough of this to balance the nitrate-rich ‘greens’ that will accumulate in the compost pile.

 It will depend on the contents of your compost pile but the first time you turn your compost pile may be enough.
-After this first major disruption, that allows air into the mass, the heap as a whole will begin to break down and the structure of the heap will change.
+After this first major disruption, that allows air into the mass, the compost pile as a whole will begin to break down and the structure of the pile will change.

-As a result it’s quite possible that air will continue to find its way in without further movement.
+As a result, it’s quite possible that air will continue to find its way through the compost pile without any further movement.
 You may not need to turn it again.
-This is often so if your compost pile is just a heap of lawn clippings.
-Any material that is fibrous, like lawn clippings or dead leaves, tends to stay open as a structure.
-This will allow air to continue to find a way into the mass without the need for further agitation from turning the pile over.
+This is often so if your compost pile is just a pile of lawn clippings.
+Any material that’s fibrous, like lawn clippings or dead leaves, tends to stay open as a structure.
+This will allow air to continue to find a way into the compost pile mass without the need for further agitation from turning the compost pile over.

 Do I need to turn a compost pile at all?

 No. Any organic material will rot down over time.
-If you are accumulating a heap or gradually filling a bin, then you can just leave it to take as long as it wants to take to turn into compost.
-I suspect that most people end up doing this because of busy lives and an unwillingness to dig over a heap of rotting material, especially if there may be a bit of a smell.
+If you are accumulating a pile or gradually filling a bin, then you can just leave it to take as long as it wants to take to turn into compost.
+I suspect that most people end up doing this because of busy lives and an unwillingness to dig over a compost pile of rotting material, especially if there may be a bit of a smell.

 Leaving it to nature, any kitchen or garden waste will rot down completely.
 You just have to accept that it will take 1 to 2 years to convert into the black and crumbly material that we all look for when we make compost